fruits-360/.github/profile/README.md

 ## History

 - __2016 (begining of)__.
 I met with a private company that needed a robot to handle the goods from their food stores.
 My solution was to use [Jenny 5 robot](https://jenny5-robot.github.io/) for this purpose.
-Even if *Jenny 5 robot* has three Logitech C910 cameras, we had no serious algorithm capable of recognizing foods.
+Even if *Jenny 5 robot* has three Logitech C910 cameras, we had no serious algorithm capable of recognizing food.
 So, the first step was to build a dataset with many images of foods that could be fed into a neural network as training data ...

 - __2016 (at the end)__.
 I started collecting fruits (either from my own garden or purchased from local stores).
 I stuck them into a low-rpm motor and filmed them.
 Initially, the films were made inside my room, which has blue-painted walls, whose reflection is visible in many images from that time.